kachkaev/special-internet-archive/README.md

 However, those modest datasets it helps create can be still useful for the researches of the future.

 Based on the initial scope of the project, the instructions below are in Russian.
-The code is written in Typescript and script output is in English.
+The software is written in TypeScript and its output uses English.
-The tooling can be re-used globally to create structured archive collections for any web pages.
+The code can be re-used globally to create structured archive collections with any web pages.

 👀 [English version via Google Translate](https://translate.google.com/translate?sl=ru&tl=en&u=https://github.com/kachkaev/special-internet-archive/blob/main/README.md)